hmanan/Data-Query/README.md

 # Steps

 Followed the steps in the video linked above.
-Note: chnage the .env file to your own via service details in IBM cloud and then run it on any port you like, the default port is 3000.
+Note: change the .env file to your own via service details in IBM cloud and then run it on any port you like, the default port is 3000.